marioesparza0901/post-install-config/README.md

 <img src="https://i.imgur.com/3cRwV9i.png" height="80%" width"80%" alt="create help topics"/>
 </p>
 <p>
-We can now create different help topics and choose a Top level topic, like Report a Problem, to create a more specific help topic within this area like Access Issue.
+We can now create different help topics and choose a top-level topic, like Report a Problem, to create a more specific help topic within this area, like an Access Issue.
 </p>
 <br />